The agency still offers a Free File program that works with commercial tax software firms. Some companies also offer free tools for certain filers.

 Why This Matters

-The Internal Revenue Service's (I.R.S.) decision to shut down its Direct File option has left some taxpayers searching for alternative free filing options.
-This move has significant implications for low-income and underserved communities that rely on the service.
-As tax season approaches, it's essential to understand the available alternatives.
+The Internal Revenue Service's (I.R.S.) decision to shut down its Direct File program has left taxpayers searching for alternative free filing options.
+This move is significant as it affects millions of Americans who rely on the service to file their taxes.
+As tax season approaches, understanding the available alternatives is crucial.

 Coverage Snapshot